• Home

 Tinnitus

-Tinnitus is the perception of sound without any external source, often described as ringing, buzzing, humming, or hissing in the ears or head.
-These sounds can vary in pitch and loudness and may be constant or intermittent.
-Tinnitus is often more noticeable in quiet environments, such as nighttime.
+Tinnitus is the perception of sound without an external source.
+It is commonly described as ringing, buzzing, humming, or hissing in the ears or head.
+The sound may vary in pitch and loudness, and can be constant or intermittent.

 Tinnitus Assessment

-If tinnitus appears to be linked to another medical condition, we may refer you to an Ear, Nose, and Throat (ENT) specialist or other healthcare providers for further assessment and support.
+If tinnitus appears to be linked to an underlying medical condition, we may recommend further medical assessment through your GP, including referral to an Ear, Nose and Throat (ENT) specialist or other appropriate healthcare providers if needed.

 Book Now